 KEEP THE HOME FIRES BURNING

 Mike and Debbie want their home to be comfortable, warm and inviting.
-For them that means six natural gas fire features in a variety of spaces, including: the living room, sitting room and guest bedroom on the main level; and the office, master bedroom, and roof terrace on the second floor.
+For them that means seven natural gas fire features in a variety of spaces, including: the living room, sitting room, guest bedroom, and outdoor patio on the main level; and the office, master bedroom, and roof terrace on the second floor.

 Looking west, this is the view of the living room from the future kitchen, where the fireplace will be a striking focal point.